-For you to license your work on LA Underground Radio you will need to own or be licensed to use all of the copyright licenses associated with your work.
+For you to license your song to LA Underground Radio you will need to own or be licensed to use all of the copyright licenses associated with your song, including any images used.

 Example #1: You wrote the song, performed, recorded and published the song.
 You can fully license your work.